energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 specific parameters for the model are deduced.
 The specific investment cost (:math:`c_{inv}`) is calculated from the vehicle cost, its average speed and occupancy, Eq. :eq:`eq:c_inv_for_mob_pass_calculation`.
-The capacity factor (*c\ p*) is calculated based on the ratio between yearly distance and average speed, Eq. :eq:`eq:c_p_for_mob_pass_calculation`.
+The capacity factor (:math:`c_{p}`) is calculated based on the ratio between yearly distance and average speed, Eq. :eq:`eq:c_p_for_mob_pass_calculation`.
 The vehicle capacity is calculated based on the average occupancy and average speed, Eq. . :eq:`eq:veh_capa_for_mob`.
-:numref:`Table %s <tbl:mob_costs>` summarises these information
+:numref:`Table %s <tbl:mob_costs>` summarises this information
 for each passenger vehicle.

 An additional vehicle is proposed: methanol car.
-This choice is motivated to offer a zero emission fuels that could be competitve compared to electric or hydrogen vehicles.
+This choice is motivated to offer a zero emission fuel that could be competitve compared to electric or hydrogen vehicles.
-We assume that methanol is used through a spark-ignition engine in cars, and has similar performances than a gasoline car.
+We assume that methanol is used through a spark-ignition engine in cars, and has similar performances compared to a gasoline car.
 This technology is added in the following tables.

 .. container::